mholling/las2poly/README.md

 Slope analysis of each group is performed to reject non-horizontal voids, which can occur in steep terrain.
 Waterbody polygons are formed from the outline of the remaining triangles.

-Input to the program is a list of lidar tiles in LAS format.
+Input to the program is a list of lidar tiles in LAS or LAZ format.
 The tiles should share a common projected SRS, typically a UTM projection, and should preferably be contiguous.
 Points are thinned before triangulation, so no pre-processing is required.